Spectral Properties of Elementwise-Transformed Spiked Matrices: Appendix

-As $f(Z_n)$ is an i.i.d.\ array of variables with mean zero, variance $\|f\|_\mu^2$, and finite moments ($f$ is polynomially bounded), the ESD of $\|f\|_\mu^{-2} A_n^\top A_n$ converges by Lemma \ref{lem:bgn12} almost surely weakly to the Marchenko-Pastur law with parameter $\gamma$.
+As $f(Z_n)$ is an i.i.d.\ array of variables with mean zero, variance $\|f\|_\mu^2$, and finite moments ($f$ is polynomially bounded), the ESD of $\|f\|_\mu^{-2} A_n^\top A_n$ converges by Lemma \ref{lem:bgn12} almost surely weakly to the Marchenko--Pastur law with parameter $\gamma$.
+The LSD of $\|f\|_\mu^{-2} Y_n^\top Y_n$ is identical by Lemma 2.1 of \cite{ElK}.

 Equations (\ref{qsd1}) and (\ref{bgn12_1}) yield expressions for the limiting singular value bias and singular vector inconsistency of $A_n$:

 By Weyl's inequality and Theorem \ref{thrm1},

 Equation (\ref{g27v}) follows from (\ref{g31v}) and the bound

 \end{proof}